uillis/centos-docker-lamp/README.md

 # centos-lamp
 A CentOS 7 Docker LAMP suitable for local Drupal or WordPress development.
+This is meant to simulate a development environment compatible with cPanel hosting.
+This container is ideal for running on Windows or Mac as everything is in one container.

 # features
 - Centos 7